nguyentran0212/personal-server/README.md

 Good software elevates us.

 Thanks to the open source community, there is no shortage of good software.
 The real challenge is configuring these software and integrate them into a stack that is functional, convenient, and secure.

-Say, imagine you need to work with some mates to analyse some experiment data and plain old spreadsheet does not cut it anymore.
+Say, imagine you need to work with some mates to analyse some experiment data.
 Naturally, you would think about Jupyter Lab or some sorts of business intelligence tool.
-Thanks to open source and container technology, you can spin up an instance of Jupyter Lab or Metabase in 5 minutes, including the download time.
-And everyone is happy.

-But why stop there?
-How about a nice set of databases to store the experiment data so all your mates can access?
+With container technology, you can spin up an instance of these tools in 5 minutes.
+But your work does not stop there.
+How about a nice set of database?
 Let's throw in a data pipeline as well to move data directly from the bench to the database.
-How about adding a reverse proxy so your mates can use domain name rather than IP addresses?
-What if you want to access your server from Internet so you can work from home?
-Suddenly, you find yourself pulling an alnighter trouding through obscure documentation trying to configure your reverse proxy to talk to your apps.
+What if you want to use domain name rather than IP addresses?
+What if you want to access everything from Internet?
+However authentication and authorisation?

-Finally, at the wee hour of the morning, the whole stack works.
-It's glorious.
-And now you want to do that all over again for a media server at home.
+Suddenly, you five-minute adventure becomes days and weeks of fixing configuration and integration.

-*Wouldn't that be nice if our hard-earned knowledge can be reused and combined to build other stacks?*
+*Wouldn't that be nice if you can pick and combine apps to build your software stack, and have all the foundations like reverse proxy, homepage, SSO working automagically?*

 **Welcome to Server Craft.**

+## How

+To realise our vision of compsable server stack that "automagically" work, we need two things:

+1. Preconfigured core capabilities such as reverse proxy, dashboard, authentication in a way that can (semi-)automatically detect and configure to work with apps
+2. Templates for apps and stacks so that apps can work together and use the core capabilities

+To realise the things above, we will rely on familiar tools in the self-hosted community: Docker and Docker Compose.
+Specifically, we will use Docker to run all of the apps in our server and use Docker's networking facility to link them together.
+A "server stack" is, thus, a collection of Docker containers configured to work together.
+To define this collection of Docker containers, we are going to use Docker Compose.
+To make the collection composable, we are going to use the `include` instruction in Docker Compose.

+Here is how Server Craft can help you:

+1. We define and maintain a set of foundation stacks that handle core capabiliites like reverse proxy, dashboard, monitoring, DNS, authentication.
+2. We provide Docker compose templates for apps to take advantage of the core capabilities by the foundation stacks.
+3. We define a set of design rules so that apps can work together in the same stack.

+It means with "recipies" inside Server Stack, you can define a new stack for your server simply by including all the necessary apps and stacks defined in this repository and `docker compose up -d` it.
+With just a few post-deployment configuration, you can have DNS, SSO, tunnels, and other capabilities.

+If an app you need does not exist, you can use the included template to integrate it.

 ## User Manual